aryad999/CryptoTrader/README.md

 ## Architecture
 The bot receives the required market data through a websocket stream connected to the kraken exchange.
 It then formats the data to the corresponding models for further processing and analysis.
-The advisor portion of the bot comes up with potential trade orders which are then executed by the trade maker.
+The advisor portion of the bot determmines potential trade orders which are then executed by the trade maker.

 The bot currently contains the following services: